| |

 should stop during the shuttle at the highway bridge that crosses from south

-to north bank, where you can get a good view of Rowboat Rapid (class III).
+to north bank, where you can get a good view of class III Mother Rapid.

-In 2012, the best line in Rowboat is on the right side near shore of an island.
+In 2016, the best line is still on the right side near shore of an island,

 - Although parking is tight, it is possible to put in just below